aalfiann/reSlim/readme.md

 ### logs/

-Your custom log will be place in here as default.
+Your custom log will be place in here as default.<br>
 You can add your custom log in your any container or router.

 Example adding custom log in a router